 Historically, the risk with personality profiling is that having too prescriptive an approach can limit its effectiveness.
 However, different tasks in the complaints handling arena lean more heavily on different skills, for example:

 - Reviewing or investigating customer cases takes thoroughness and attention to detail

 - Speaking to a customer on the phone requires clear communication and confidence in one’s own knowledge of process

-Recruitment should be aligned to firms’ values and behaviours, and those values and behaviours should, in turn, enable effective recruitment.
+A complaints team should be built in alignment with your firms’ values and behaviours, and those values and behaviours should, in turn, inform effective recruitment and training.

-Firms do not necessarily need all the members of their complaints team to have all the skills they wish to instil in their team.
-If the skills instilled across a team directed in the right way, then firms can deal with complaints well and relieve some of the pressure that 71% of them said they are currently feeling in building effective complaint handling teams.
+Firms do not necessarily need all the members of their complaints team to have all the skills they wish to see.
+If these skills are spread effectively across a team and are directed in the right way, such teams will be able to exceed customer expectations on the regular.